run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/30_manual_orchestration.md

     asyncio.run(main())
 ```

-This will set up the basic infrastructure for your Llama Deploy instance.
+This will set up the basic infrastructure for your LlamaDeploy instance.
 You can customize the configuration to
 adjust TCP port numbers and basic settings, and choose the message queue backend of choice among those currently
 supported, for example Redis, Kafka or RabbiMQ.

 ### Deploying a Workflow

-To run a workflow as a Llama Deploy service, you need another Python process.
-You can easily have Llama Deploy serving
+To run a workflow as a LlamaDeploy service, you need another Python process.
+You can easily have LlamaDeploy serving
 your workflow by invoking the `deploy_workflow` function like this:

 ```python